UNTV: News and current affairs

 UNTV News and Current Affairs (also known as UNTV News) is the news division of UNTV News and Rescue.
 The organization is responsible for the daily news and information gathering for its news programs.
 It serves UNTV, UNTV Radio La Verdad 1350 kHz and UNTV News website.

 The division operates at UNTV Building in Quezon City and has news bureaus in various provinces and abroad.
 It has news correspondents and stringers in North America, South America, Europe, Asia Oceania and the Middle East.

-Currently, it is headed by former GMA News reporter Michael Fajatin, while the North America News Bureau Chief is Joselito Mallari.
+Currently, it is headed by Bernard Dadis, while the North America News Bureau Chief is Joselito Mallari.
 UNTV Radio La Verdad 1350 kHz, UNTV's flagship AM radio station is headed by station manager Annie Rentoy.

 All newscasts (except Why News which is delivered in English) are presented in the Filipino vernacular.
 In 2016, UNTV reporters started delivering pre-recorded reports in different languages.
 Province-based reporters delivered the news in Filipino or in their native dialects, while foreign-based correspondents using in English or any foreign languages in their reports.
 Second-language subtitles were also introduced for the benefit of hearing-impaired viewers (English subtitles on all newscasts for the benefit of international viewers, but may add Filipino subtitles for regional and international reports).
 However, the subtitles were discontinued on March 16, 2020.

 News and rescue team

 In July 2010, Daniel Razon launched an advocacy "Tulong Muna Bago Balita" (English: Lifelines Before Headlines; lit: Rescue First, Report Later).
 UNTV correspondents are not pressured to break or report news exclusives but encourages media practitioners to prioritize saving lives as part of their profession.
 UNTV News correspondents were sent to an emergency response training (ERT) course.
 They were trained by the Search and Rescue Unit Foundation, Inc. (SARUF), a recognized army rescue unit in the Philippines, to be rescuers, from first-aid applications to technical search and rescue operations.
 After passing the ERT, the news team was renamed UNTV News and Rescue Team.
 On November 28, 2010, the network launched 15 news and rescue mobile units and later, a News and Rescue Command Center at the UNTV Building.
 The team are equipped with all-terrain/amphibian vehicles and rescue trucks for their operations.
 The station also launched the UNTV Fire Brigade after acquiring new firetrucks.

 In August 2015, an underwater rescue team and hundreds of new rescuers were introduced.
-A new hotline for emergency situations, 911-UNTV (911-8688), was also launched.
+A new hotline for emergency situations, 911-UNTV (911–8688), was also launched.
 In 2016, news anchors and program hosts of the network also joined the rescue training.